Dentures & Partials: An Overview

 Dentures & Partials In Columbia, MD

-The process of creating customized dentures and partials involves a few visits to our office to ensure that your set of teeth will fit you perfectly.
+Creating customized dentures and partials involves a few visits to our office to ensure that your teeth will fit you perfectly.
 First, we thoroughly examine the current condition of your gums and any remaining teeth you have.
-If you require a tooth extraction, that will need to be planned before you receive your dentures.
-Our office offers tooth extractions as well, so this can all be done under one roof.
+If you require a tooth extraction, we plan it before you receive your dentures.
+Our office also offers tooth extractions, so this can all be done under one roof.

 Next, we may recommend you have a few teeth implanted to help hold your dentures in place while they are in use.
 This prevents slippage and can make your set of teeth more secure than they would be in a bare mouth.
-Our office also does dental implant procedures, so if this is necessary, we can schedule for this as well.
+Our office also does dental implant procedures, so we can schedule this if necessary.

-When your mouth is prepped for your dentures or partials, our doctors will then take dental impressions to ensure that the set of teeth we create for you will perfectly fit your smile.
-Our goal is to make your new dentures and partials look as natural as possible.
+When your mouth is prepped for your dentures or partials, our doctors will take dental impressions to ensure that the teeth we create for you will perfectly fit your smile.
+We aim to make your new dentures and partials look as natural as possible.
 Then, your impressions are sent off to our labs.
-We will call you back to our office when your oral appliance is ready to be picked up.
+We call you back to our office when your oral appliance is ready.

 Are dentures the only option for tooth replacement?

 No. Although there are other options to replace missing teeth, dentures are the tried-and-true option for most patients.
-Today’s modern dentures are more versatile and can even be permanently placed with dental implants to reduce maintenance, and improve comfort.
+Today’s modern dentures are more versatile and can be permanent with dental implants to reduce maintenance and improve comfort.

 Usually, you will need to wait until your gums heal from tooth extraction before getting your final denture restoration.
-This can take between 4 to 6 weeks and is dependent on your overall health.
-In the mean-time, your dentist can provide you with temporary dentures to aid you in the recovery process.
+This can take 4 to 6 weeks and depends on your overall health.
+In the meantime, your dentist can provide you with temporary dentures to aid you in the recovery process.

-If you are new to dentures, have patience and don’t get frustrated if they “feel weird in your mouth” for the first couple of days and weeks.
-Everyone’s different, so it can take days or some time to get used to wearing them.
+If you are new to dentures, have patience, and don’t get frustrated if they “feel weird in your mouth” for the first couple of days and weeks.
+Everyone’s different, so adjusting to wearing them can take days or some time.
 Dentures are a major restoration that takes your whole mouth to adapt.

 Can you eat normally with a partial denture?

 Patients with partial dentures can eat whatever they would like.
-However, after we place the denture there may be some time of adjustment.
-During the period of adjustment most patients choose to stick to a soft diet.
+However, there may be some adjustment time after we place the denture.
+During the adjustment period, most patients stick to a soft diet.

 Can you drink coffee with dentures?

 Patients with dentures can drink coffee, but it is important to know that coffee can stain your dentures.
-Patients should be sure to rinse with water and brush their teeth after drinking coffee to prevent staining.
+To prevent staining, patients should rinse with water and brush their teeth after drinking coffee.